legacybtc/LegacyCore/README.md

 Warning:

 - Do not delete wallet files, private keys, or seed phrases.
-- If you tested old pre-RC2 builds, back up wallet first, then remove only old runtime data:
+- If you tested old pre builds, back up wallet first, then remove only old runtime data:
   - `blocks`
   - `chainstate`